baghelrahul159/tail_recursion_exp/README.md

 This repository is an attempt to `benchmark` & `profile` different ways for listing `n-th Fibonacci number` using `Golang` as programming language.

-There are 4 candidates for caculating n-th fibonacci number.
+These are 4 candidates for caculating n-th fibonacci number that we have considered.
 1. Iterative method.
 2. Recursie method without using memoization.
 3. Recursive method using memoization for optimization.